Synchronization of Power Systems under Stochastic Disturbances: Derivation of the variance matrices

-where $\bm Q_\delta\in\mathbb{R}^{m\times m}$ denotes the variance matrix of the phase angle differences, $\bm Q_\omega\in\mathbb{R}^{n\times n}$ denotes the variance matrix of the frequencies, and $\bm Q_{\delta\omega}\in\mathbb{R}^{m\times n}$ denotes the correlation between the phase angle differences and the frequencies.
-Based on the theory of linear stochastic Gaussian systems, $\bm Q$ is derived by solving a Lyapunov equation, as presented in the {\bf Appendix}.
-However, because the system matrix of the linear system has a zero eigenvalue, the Lyapunov equation for the state variance matrix is not well conditioned and the solution of the Lyapunov equation either does not exist or is not unique.
-Therefore, the variance matrix $\bm Q$ cannot be solved from the Lyapunov equation directly.
-A coordinate transformation is made to calculate the matrix.
-For networks with $b_i^2/d_i=\eta$ at all the nodes, we deduce the explicit form of $\bm Q_{\delta\omega}$, that is,
+where $\bm Q_\delta\in\mathbb{R}^{m\times m}$ denotes the variance matrix of the phase angle differences, $\bm Q_\omega\in\mathbb{R}^{n\times n}$ denotes the variance matrix of the frequencies, and $\bm Q_{\delta\omega}\in\mathbb{R}^{n\times m}$ denotes the covariance of the phase angle differences and the frequencies.
+Based on the theory of linear stochastic Gaussian systems, $\bm Q$ is derived by solving a Lyapunov equation, as presented in Definition \ref{appendix1} in the Appendix.
+However, for a linear stochastic power system, the system matrix \emph{$\bm A$ is not Hurwitz}.
+This is due to the singularity of the Laplacian matrix $\bm L_c$, which has a zero eigenvalue.
+Therefore, the variance matrix $\bm Q$ cannot be calculated directly from the corresponding Lyapunov equation.
+A coordinate transformation is required.
+Before introducing the transformation, we present a lemma for the symmetrizable matrix $\bm M^{-1}\bm L_c$\cite[Appendix]{MLPIAC}. \begin{lemma} Consider the Laplacian matrix $\bm L_c$ and the positive-definite diagonal matrix $\bm M^{-1}$ in system (\ref{stochasticsystem}).
+The matrix $\bm L_c$ has a zero eigenvalue with eigenvector $\bm 1_n\in\mathbb{R}^n$ which is a vector with all its elements equal to one and there exists an orthogonal matrix $\bm U\in\mathbb{R}^{n\times n}$ such that

-which indicates that the frequency and the phase angle differences are independent in the invariant distribution.
-In other words, the fluctuations in the frequency and the phase angle differences have no impact on each other.
-The explicit forms of $\bm Q_\delta$ and $\bm Q_\omega$ are introduced in the next two sections.